- Start date: September

-A good level of performance across both semesters and a satisfactory Research Proposal are necessary for students to progress to the Dissertation stage of the MSc.
-The dissertation is your opportunity to study, in depth, a specific tourism marketing problem in an area of personal interest.
+A good level of performance across both semesters is necessary for you to progress to the Dissertation stage of the MSc.
+The dissertation is your opportunity to study, in depth, a specific marketing problem in an area of personal interest.

 Dissertations typically involve desk research and literature reviews, then case studies of individual companies or small scale primary research.
 This provides scope for originality of thought, research fieldwork and analysis and presentation of results.

 Learning & teaching